Infamous First Light: Reception

-Infamous First Light received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Infamous First Light received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Destructoids Chris Carter gave the game a positive review.
 He scored an 8.5 out of 10 and stated: "Full stop, inFamous First Light is more Second Son, which is a good thing.
 Although I wasn't nearly as invested in Fetch as I was with Delsin's story, this is a great way for fans to return to the super-powered world of Seattle, and an even better way for newcomers to get a taste of the series."

 Eurogamers Dan Whitehead gave the game a mixed score of 6/10 saying: "First Lights weird, limbo nature makes it a hard one to pin down.
 Considered as a DLC add-on, it's pretty generous and fans of Second Son will certainly appreciate the extra backstory and another chance to romp around Seattle.
 As a standalone game, it earns points for trimming the fat from the open-world template, but is also as generic as they come.
 First Light is an adequate diversion for fans but unlikely to dazzle anybody else."

 Andrew Reiner of Game Informer gave the game a positive score of 8/10 in his review.
 He summed up his review by saying: "InFamous First Light lacks some of the punch of Second Son in its campaign battles and familiar narrative marks, but is still a welcome addition to the series.
 Fetch is a fantastically written character, and the conclusion to her origin story is worth seeing in its entirety – even if you already know what happens.
 Sucker Punch did a phenomenal job with the finale."

 Kevin VanOrd of GameSpot gave the game a 6/10 in his review.
 He called protagonist Fetch an "engaging heroine", said the "Silky-smooth combat and locomotion make it a pleasure to move around Seattle", and said "blasting Department of Unified Protection guards and digital demons, is an absolute blast".
 He did however criticize the game for being too easy, saying: "Once you max out your homing missiles you can sleepwalk your way through challenge arenas."
 He also called the mission design "uninspired" and disliked the characterization and dialogue.